 The key has a black plastic fork that must be inserted into the safety button.
-When navigating, you will need to tie the red elastic band around your wrist so that the engine will turn off in an emergency.
+While sailing, you will need to tie the red elastic band around your wrist so that the engine will switch off in an emergency.

 Not all dinghies, especially small ones without a licence, are super-equipped with on-board instrumentation.
-In fact, it wouldn't even be necessary, as a 40hp dinghy is designed for short, day-to-day, inshore sailing, so there's no need for extensive nautical equipment.
-Below is the instrumentation usually found in the console of an inflatable boat for hire:
+In fact, it would not even be necessary, since a 40hp dinghy is designed for short, daily and inshore sailing, making the use of rich nautical instrumentation unnecessary.
+Below is the instrumentation usually found in the console of a hired dinghy:

 - rev counter

 What do the buttons on the handset mean?

 The control panel in the console allows you to control:

 When you want to rinse off with fresh water after taking a dip, remember to turn the engine key, otherwise the shower won't start.
 And then remember to switch it off to avoid draining the battery!

 4. Renting a rubber boat: how to leave the port

 Now that you're on board, familiar with the dinghy and its instruments, you're ready to leave port and enjoy the day at sea!